MixPayProtocol/developers.mixpay.me/docs/guides/security-guidelines.md

 This guide will show you the security must do and best practice when using MixPay.

+## 0. MixPay callback server IP whitelist

+In your callback endpoint.
+Please **only** allow MixPay callback server to call your callback API:

+> MixPay callback server IP: 52.198.117.57

 ## 1. MUST: Always verify the quote amount and the payeeId and the quoteAssetId

 **Never just rely on the [payments-results API](/api/payments/payments-results)'s return `data.status` = `success` to mark an order is successfully paid.**